King’s Cage by Victoria Aveyard

 The Red Queen series is currently being translated into 37 languages and counting.

 I suppose the plot of King’s Cage could be boiled down to “survive the king’s cage”.
 Or, “die in the king’s cage”.
-I really don’t know, because Mare continues to be a crappy character in this book.
+I really don’t know, because Mare continues to be a less-than-satisfying protagonist in this book.
 I never connected well with her in the first two books.
 She’s incredibly reactive and never becomes proactive in this story.
 She just allows things to happen to her without any real goal herself.
-That’s not plot.

 Conversely, the book is also told from the perspective of Cameron.
 I had absolutely no idea who this character was.
-In my review of Glass Sword, I talk a little bit about how many characters were introduced in the book and how non-important they were.
-Most of them continued to be unimportant throughout this book.
-But because I grew so uninterested in the story and characters before, I guess Cameron’s character just didn’t stick with me either.
+In my review of Glass Sword, I talk a little bit about how many characters were introduced in the book and how little importance I thought they had.
+Most of them continued to feel this way to me throughout this book.
+I guess Cameron’s character just didn’t stick with me either.
 I honestly thought she was male for almost the whole book because – honestly – I just maybe kinda skimmed her chapters.
 Personally, I’ve never been interested in the Red Guard and reading about their plans and military tactics and politics and such.
 I was much more interested in reading about Maven.

 I love Maven.
 The one thing I enjoyed about Glass Sword was the promise that Maven would be featured prominently in King’s Cage and in this, Victoria Aveyard did not disappoint.
 I was thrilled to read about Maven’s character with his mother gone.
 We had more insight into the person he is, the person his mother made him to be.
 It was tragic and beautiful.

-Even though I in no way ship Mare and Maven (because honestly I don’t like her, Cal can have her), I love him and want him all for myself.
+Even though I in no way ship Mare and Maven (because honestly I don’t like her, Cal can have her), I love him.
 But I’m sad that this was probably the only book we’re going to get enough Maven in.
 With Mare returned to the Red Guard, we will get no more chapters with Maven prominently featured in the fourth book.
 Unless Aveyard decides to do some Maven chapters which I would LOVE to see because I want to read from his POV.

 The pacing was alright in this book.
 I don’t have much to say about it.